sweatty1/Bannerlord.CustomTavernMercs/README.md

 # BannerlordMinorClanTroopRecruitment

-Currently Working with 1.4.2 and tested on 1.4.3

 Adds the ability to Recruit Minor Clan Troops as mercenaries.
 They act like existing mercenaries and refresh every day.

 Link to Nexus: [here](https://www.nexusmods.com/mountandblade2bannerlord/mods/1520/)